mikesealey/ci_pp4/README.md

 ### Unit Tests in Django
+I've written some basic unit tests in Django for both Wishlist and Basket.
+The structure of them is such that the tests are effectively the same across both models.
+In each case, the test runs to check if the user is logged in (only logged in users can have wishlists or baskets), adds a product to the wishlist/basket, adds multiple producst to the wishlist/basket, and then removes a product from the wishlist/basket.

+These tests can be run locally with `python3 manage.py test --verbosity=3`

 ### Browser Compatibility
-Through warning thrown during Code Validation it is clear that this project is unlikely to be fully compatable with any pre-ES6 browsers.
+Through warning thrown during Code Validation it is clear that this project is unlikely to be fully compatable with any pre-ES6 browsers, though as ES6 was introduced a decade ago, I'm happy for this to be where the line is drawn.
+I've tested thoroughly on Chrome, Firefox, and Safari.
+The only issue I encountered was a simple styling fix, pushed in commit `64e976a0a1cb24d75bb82b6cebd458156b93b0f6` caused by slightly different handling of HTML elements causing a styling misalignment.

 ## Deployment

-## Cloning This Repo
+### Cloning This Repo

-You may wish to clone this repo to work on it yourself
+You may wish to clone this repo to work on it yourself.

 - At the top of the page above the file-list, click the "Code" button
 - Copy the URL `https://github.com/mikesealey/ci_pp4.git`